rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Habit formation and unlearning are a big and very interesting topic.

 Cognitive biases in the context of coding seem like very interesting topics too.
 In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before, it has been tried and tested), _functional fixedness_ (we do not need another PL), _omission neglect_ (things we do not know are not important), _groupthink_ (we want to work with people who think like us), _bikeshedding_ (possibly most of this post &#128578;).

+Point-free code, I stayed away from discussing it.

 Cognitive aspects of troubleshooting are something I only touched on.